In this episode, we find out what not to wear when climbing a volcano, rebuilding after a natural disaster, and using bitcoin to travel.

 Cassie Wilkins is a World Nomad contributor currently volunteering in Antigua following the fatal volcano eruption of Volcán de Fuego in June 2018.

-Click here if you would like to donate.
-100% of the funds raised are going straight to building homes and helping families affected by the volcano
+If you'd like to donate, 100% of the funds raised are going straight to building homes and helping families affected by the volcano

 Constru Casa is the Antigua-based NGO Cassie is working with to help build houses